An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Overview

-We begin, in \S\ref{npsect}, by establishing notation and reviewing basic facts from representation theory that we use throughout.
-In \S\ref{orbitcoordringsect} we discuss coordinate rings of orbits and orbit closures.
-In \S\ref{examplesect} we make a detailed study of the cases at hand.
 While \cite{MS2} is primarily concerned with $SL_{n^2}\cdot\tdet_n$ and a corresponding closed orbit related to the permanent, we also study the coordinate rings of the orbits of the general linear group $GL_{n^2}$.
-The $GL_{n^2}$-orbits have the disadvantage of not being closed in general, so one must deal with the extension problem, which we discuss in \S\ref{orbitclosuresect}, but they have the advantage of having a graded coordinate ring.
-The orbit $SL_{n^2}\cdot \ell^{n-m}\tperm_m$ is not closed, but the smaller group $SL_{m^2}\subset SL_{n^2}$ has the property that $SL_{m^2}\cdot \ell^{n-m}\tperm_m$ is closed, and the modules appearing in $\ol{GL_{n^2}\cdot \ell^{n-m}\tperm_m}$ (ignoring multiplicities) are \lq\lq inherited\rq\rq\ from modules in the coordinate ring of $SL_{m^2}\cdot \ell^{n-m}\tperm_m $, in a manner described precisely in~\S\ref{MSgobs}, where we discuss the notion of {\it partial stability}.
+The $GL_{n^2}$-orbits have the disadvantage of not being closed in general, so one must deal with the {\em extension problem}, which we discuss in \S\ref{orbitclosuresect}, but they have the advantage of having a graded coordinate ring.

-One goal of \cite{MS2} is to reduce the conjecture $\vp\neq\vnp$ (more specifically, $\ol{\VPws}\neq \vnp$ -- see \S\ref{complexityclasssect}) to a conjecture in representation theory.
-We explicitly state the conjecture in representation theory that follows from the work in \cite{MS2} in Theorem \ref{precisekroncond}.
-We then, in \S\ref{pstabvalueb}, state the theorems in \cite{MS2} that, together with our computations in~\S\ref{examplesect} (which build on calculations in \cite{MS2}), imply Theorem \ref{precisekroncond}.
-We also give an overview of their proofs.
-The consequences of partial stability can be viewed from the perspective of the {\it collapsing method} for computing coordinate rings (and syzygies), which we discuss in~\S\ref{basicthmsubsect}.
-In the studies of the coordinate rings of $\BC[\ol{GL_{n^2} \cdot [\ell^{n-m}\tperm_m]}]$ and $\BC[\ol{GL_{n^2} \cdot [\tdet_n]}]$, and the resulting conjecture in representation theory mentioned above, {\it Kronecker coefficients} play a central role.
+In the studies of the coordinate rings of permanent and determinant {\it Kronecker coefficients} play a central role.
 We discuss what is known about the relevant Kronecker coefficients in \S\ref{kronsect}.
 In~\S\ref{complexityclasssect}, we give a brief outline of the relevant algebraic complexity theory involved here.
 We explain Valiant's conjecture $\vp\neq \vnp$, how this precisely relates to the conjecture regarding projecting the determinant to the permanent, and we formulate Conjecture~\ref{msmainconj} as the separation of complexity classes $\ol{\VPws}\neq \vnp$.